seththepeacock/seththepeacock.github.io/index.md

 My current research involves the design of signal processing algorithms to analyze the self-coherence of oscillations in spontaneous otoacoustic emissions (sounds emitted by ears).
 Previously, I extended and applied methods from topological data analysis to serotonin concentration time series in depressed (CMS) mice.

-I have a wide range of mathematical interests but am most excited by stochastic/nonlinear dynamics and signal processing.
+I have a wide range of mathematical interests but am most excited by the nonlinear dynamics of coupled oscillator systems with and without stochastic elements.
 I recently graduated from Ohio State University with a B.S. in applied mathematics and am applying for PhD programs to begin in autumn 2026.

 ---